 Let’s face it, networking has become one of the most important practices today not just in business but in our every life.
-In order to maintain relationships and build connections with people that are important for your organizations, or just you personally, you need to engage in constant communication and networking with other people.
+In order to maintain relationships and build connections with people that are important for your organization, or just you personally, you need to engage in constant communication and networking with other people.
 And this engagement does not just look at the offline world.

 In his book, Coburn explained that “traditional networking isn’t working anymore “.
 For successful 21st-century business people, large networking events and the mountains of business cards they produce have become a waste of time and valuable resources.
 Networking happens more and more in different social media networks without even meeting face to face.
 (Comment in 2020 – even more so after a global pandemic made us all become glued to our computer screens and isolated at home.)
 In short, networking is all about the human quest to build relationships.